10 Most Common Causes Of A Leaky Gut That Many Doctors Don’t Consider

 3. Imbalance of Gut Microbiota

-The gut is home to trillions of beneficial bacteria that play a crucial role in maintaining gut health.
-An imbalance in the gut microbiota, known as dysbiosis, can contribute to leaky gut.
-Medications such as antibiotic use, proton pump inhibitors, steroids poor dietary choices, and stress can disrupt the balance of bacteria, leading to inflammation and damage to the gut lining.
+The gut is home to trillions of beneficial bacteria that play a crucial role in maintaining gut health and intestinal barrier function.(3).
+An imbalance in the gut microbiota, known as gut dysbiosis, can be another cause behind a leaky gut.
+(4) Medications such as antibiotic use, proton pump inhibitors, steroids poor dietary choices, and stress can disrupt the balance of bacteria, leading to inflammation and damage to the gut lining.

 Want to know more causes of A Leaky Gut? watch the video below.